 We must be informed in writing of any proposed changes to certain features of an authorised contractual scheme (under regulation 261Q of FSMA).
 We need to be satisfied that following any changes, the scheme will continue to comply with our requirements.

-Overseas collective investment schemes which are not UCITS (Undertakings for Collective Investments in Transferable Securities) may be recognised as individual schemes if the individual schemes satisfy the requirements set out in section 272 of FSMA.
-So, it must inform us in writing of any proposed changes to an individually recognised overseas scheme (under s.
+Overseas collective investment schemes which are not UCITS may be recognised as individual schemes if the individual schemes satisfy the requirements set out in section 272 of FSMA.
+So, firms must inform us in writing of any proposed changes to an individually recognised overseas scheme (under s.
 277 of FSMA).

 Our standard practice is to acknowledge and give written approval wherever feasible.
 However, if we do not, then the proposal (under s.
 251, 261Q and 277 of FSMA and regulation 21 of the OEIC regulations) gets automatic approval 1 month from the date we received notice.